NachiketBa/Generative-AI-for-Optimal-Control-/README.md

 ## What this is

 This project applies generative models to three optimal control problems where real training trajectories are expensive to compute.
-Each model learns the distribution of those trajectories and generates new synthetic ones that can augment the RL training pipeline.
+Each model learns the distribution of those trajectories and generates new synthetic ones.

 Eight scripts are included across three problem domains: